A Physiotherapy Career: What is it Like to Work as a Physiotherapist?

 Dripps notes that regardless of what area a physiotherapist chooses to work one of the key attributes they will need is a genuine desire to help people.
 “In order to meet patients’ needs you need to be able to understand what their life looks like,” he says.
 “You need to have a natural curiosity about people.”

-Are you interested in becoming an Allied Health Assistant?
+Are you interested in becoming a Physiotherapist?
 Check out our other resources on Allied Health and you can start carving your path to a career as a physiotherapy assistant!

 Get a Free Course Guide